aceunlonely/ggenerator/README.md

 ## how to install
 * of course  npm install
-* cd directories to npm install (mainEngine and mainEngine/compress ..)
+* cd directories to npm install (mainEngine , mainEngine/compress , mainEngine/templageEngine )
 * // copy dirs in node_modules_git to node_modules

 ## how to test